Feral Cat Trap Neuter Return

 - Feral cats must be brought in a humane live trap

 - Traps available for loan with a $75.00 deposit.
 Deposit returned when trap brought back

-- Current price is $13.00 for spay/neuter, rabies vaccine and ear tipping.
+- Current price is varies depending on the funding for spay/neuter, rabies vaccine and ear tipping.
 This price is subject to change due to funding availability

 - Appointment preferred, but is not required.
-Check in is between 7:00 and 7:30 am.
-Tues/Wed/Thurs
+Check in is between 7:30a and 7:45a on Tues/Wed/Thurs.

 The first trigger for a trap–neuter–return program is when free-roaming cats or kittens are seen in need and/or not having been neutered.
 A TNR program approaches the situation using the following recommended steps: